theProgrammerDavid/PostBaby/README.md

 sudo apt-get install libx11-dev xorg-dev libglu1-mesa-dev libssl-dev
 ```
 #### Windows
+> Note: As of now, HTTPS does [not work](https://github.com/whoshuu/cpr/issues/509) on windows with WINSSL, so HTTP can be used
 * Windows systems need the Visual Studio environment setup with the necessary files for C++ development.
 If required, you need to run
 ```powershell
 vcvarsall.bat x64